MidnightPavlaka635920/Initframis/README.md

 ## Usage
 To use this, run `initframis input.mp4 80 output.full h`
 Of course, you will need to specify input video file.
 Output is saved to current directory if not specified.
+### Arguments
+- `input.mp4` input video file.
+Can be any valid video file, needs read permissions.
+- `80` width you want output to be, in characters, can be any normal number.
+Just make sure that height would fit in your terminal.
+- `output.full` output/result file, I am using full file type.
+Can be any valid file, needs wrote permission.